[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 On the Q4 call, meanwhile, CFO Paul Oldham said the company would “use our strong cash position to pursue new growth opportunities and expand our addressable market.”
 That could signal a willingness for M&A — and putting that cash to work might make AEIS even cheaper.

 The story at Netgear (NASDAQ:NTGR) has been frustrating of late, to say the least.
-The spin-off of Arlo Technologies (NYSE:ARLO) has been an unmitigated disaster.
+The spinoff of Arlo Technologies (NYSE:ARLO) has been an unmitigated disaster.
 Margins have seen pressure recently.
-Amazon.com (NASDAQ:AMZN) acquired “mesh network” provider and Netgear competitor Eero last month.
+To top it off, Amazon.com (NASDAQ:AMZN) acquired “mesh network” provider and Netgear competitor Eero last month.

 But I haven’t given up on Netgear just yet.
 Its router business still is hanging in there.
 Dominant market share in switches provides a stable profit base.
-And Amazon historically hasn’t been successful in hardware: it has won with the Echo, but failed with the Fire Stick and Fire Phone, among other efforts.
+And Amazon historically hasn’t been successful in hardware … sure, Echo has been a success, but failed with the Fire Stick and Fire Phone, among other efforts.

 One reason I’m still long NTGR stock is the company’s cash balance.
 Netgear closed 2018 with $273 million in cash and investments — nearly a quarter of its market cap.
 That dry powder is likely to be used for M&A, which could grow earnings.
 At less than 15x 2019 EPS estimates, an accretive deal can make NTGR cheap again.
 And it could jumpstart a rally that erases at least some of the disappointment of the last year.